-(1) Invite community comment about, and then undertake an examination of:
+(1) Engage community opinion in, and undertake examination of:

-- Cross Cultural training provided within Victoria Police
+- Cross cultural training of Victoria Police employees

-(2) Publish a public report on the results of this examination and announce what actions will be taken in response to these results, by 31 December 2013.
+(2) Publish a public report on the results and actions arising from the examination by 31 December 2013.

 Equality is not the same – phase one (years one, two and three)

-Victoria Police is committed to ensuring every member of the community who comes in contact with police is treated with dignity and respect.
+Victoria Police is committed to treating every member of community they encounter with dignity and respect.